 What Colors are Best to Choose for Outdoor Furniture?

-Light colors will reflect heat more than dark colors, making the wooden benches less susceptible to damage due to shrinking, warping, checking, or loosening of screws and nails.
+Light colors reflect heat more than dark colors, making the wooden benches less susceptible to damage due to shrinking, warping, checking, or loosening screws and nails.

 So, it’s good to choose opaque light colors for weatherproofing your outdoor benches made of cypress wood.